rstarksmith/project-phase-1/Notes.md

 ### MVP
-    * Create db.json with data
+    * Create db.json file with information on Sarah J Maas books
-    * Form to GET book to display on the DOM
+    * Click on collection name to post books to DOM (click)(.filter)
-    * Option to delete the book from the DOM
+    * Have the Quote change

 ### Stretch Goals